 “This is a real problem that impacts us all, even if we are not the ones making the product purchases,” states Janine Vaccarello, chief operating officer of the Crime Museum in the United States.
 “We should all take an interest in ensuring these animals are not being treated cruelly and that we no longer diminish their populations.”

-The Crime Museum in Washington, DC is putting a spotlight on this critical issue, marking the upcoming World Environment Day, June 5, 2015, by opening a new temporary exhibit titled “Ivory, Tortoise Shell, & Fur: The Ugly Truth of Wildlife Trafficking.”
+The Crime Museum in Washington, DC is putting a spotlight on this critical issue, marking World Environment Day by opening a new temporary exhibit titled “Ivory, Tortoise Shell, & Fur: The Ugly Truth of Wildlife Trafficking.”

-The new exhibit aims to raise awareness among museum visitors about an often overlooked crime.
+The exhibit aims to raise awareness among museum visitors about an often overlooked crime.

 “This is an issue that we are taking seriously and are determined to address,” explains William R. Brownfield, Assistant Secretary of State from the Bureau of International Narcotics and Law Enforcement Affairs.
 “The government is on board with the fight against illegal wildlife trafficking, but it’s also important that consumers get on board, too.”

-1. It is estimated that in the last century we have lost 97 percent of the world’s tigers.
+1. They are going extinct.
+It is estimated that in the last century we have lost 97 percent of the world’s tigers.
 In just the last 13 years there has been a 76 percent decline in the elephant population.
 In 2014 alone, there were over 1,200 rhinoceros killed in South Africa.
 Each of these animal populations are being severely depleted in large part due to illegal wildlife trafficking.

-3. Despite the conservation concerns, there are people who knowingly purchase such items, but there are also those consumers who buy the products unknowingly, thus further contributing to the issue.
+3. Know what you are buying.
+Despite the conservation concerns, there are people who knowingly purchase such items, but there are also those consumers who buy the products unknowingly, thus further contributing to the issue.
 They may purchase wildlife products, such as tortoise shell hair clips or elephant ivory carvings, without any awareness of the impact it has on the poaching situation in local communities.

-4. The U.S. government is taking a strong stand in the fight against wildlife trafficking, through the recently released Implementation Plan for the President’s National Strategy for Combating Wildlife Trafficking.
+4. Don’t smuggle into America.
+The US government is taking a strong stand in the fight against wildlife trafficking, through the recently released Implementation Plan for the President’s National Strategy for Combating Wildlife Trafficking.
 The Plan includes such directives as strengthening domestic and global enforcement, reducing demand, and expanding international cooperation.

 Numerous celebrities have also weighed in on this important issue.